Marek’s disease is an insidious ailment that catches many keepers by surprise.

 It can survive for up to 65 weeks in ambient temperature in coops and for years in the soil.

-So the virus will spread quicker among hens in tight living conditions- make sure your hens have enough room!
+And it spreads quicker among hens in tight living conditions.
+So make sure your hens have enough room!

 The primary age for disease manifestation is between 5-25 weeks, but this does not mean that older birds will not suffer from it.